 Looks like Carl had a bit of a rough start into adulthood.
 He was convicted of a theft of 50$ in March 1917 at just 20 years of age, in Huntsville, Texas.
 He was to serve 2 years in prison, but was pardoned in November 1918.
 Carl got his act together after that incident.
 He served in the US Army as Sergeant between April 1919 and April 1920.

 Carl F. Johns passed away in September 1967 and was buried at the Baltimore National Cemetery.
-His obituary, which I found on Ancestry, includes some important details regarding his children, especially regarding the married surnames of his daughters.
+His obituary includes some important details regarding his children, especially regarding the married surnames of his daughters.
 We also know that when this obituary was published in 1967, all the Johns siblings as well as their mother were alive.

 Catherine’s mother Anna Jane Johns née Young had been born in July 1897 in Baltimore.
 There are some fun photos of her published on her family tree page on Ancestry (This photo is not mine, source HERE).
 She passed away in 1983.